james-card/NanoOs/docs/2025-03-03_Retrospective.md

 The console manager, the kernel memory manager, and the filesystem were also all processes.
 Even the scheduler was a process.
 The organization of functionality into processes plus the use of the message passing infrastructure made "separation of concerns" and construction of well-defined APIs both pretty trivial.
 This was a very clean model and I would definitely keep it in a more-extensive OS.

 This smacks a bit of functional programming... which is probably to be expected since I just came off a project that was using a functional programming language.
 Pure functional programming or any other paradigm is not a goal, though.
 I am by no means an idealist.
 But, I do try to apply useful concepts where it makes sense.
 Process-oriented organization and message passing between processes makes a lot of sense for an operating system.
+Having things oriented around processes also facilitates the longer-term goal of distributed computing.

+## Kernel Architecture

+NanoOs was built as a nanokernel, which means that there was no kernel.
+There were processes that provided kernel services, but there was no distinction between kernel space and user space, and there was certainly no memory protection in the original design.

+That said, the architecture didn't really fit the term "nanokernel" as it applied to MacOS 9 and prior.
+In that environment, there were really just a collection of libraries that provided the functionality that a kernel would provide.
+To  my knowledge, that system wasn't designed around the idea of message passing between processes.
+The fact that NanoOs was organized around process boundaries with a message passing system gave it properties of a microkernel.

+I am extremely leery of microkernels.
+One of the things I researched was the GNU Hurd kernel.
+I was appalled by the design.
+I had always heard that worked poorly but I had never looked into what the issues were or why they existed.
+The problem, as I discovered, is that just about everything is in user space, including hardware drivers.
+To make matters worse, there's no direct communication between processes.
+EVERYTHING has to go through the kernel to communicate with another process.
+And, on top of that, every message has to be copied \*TWICE\*:  Once from the sender into kernel space and again from kernel space to the recipient.

+This is not the way NanoOs works, and there is absolutely no way I would ever build a system like that.
+Processes today have the ability to communicate directly with each other and I have no intention to change that.
+NanoOs also doesn't do any copying of messages.
+The memory used to send a message from one process is the same memory that's accessed in the receiving process.
+I have no intention of changing that either.
+There may be some kind of permissions operations that happen on the memory that's used, but there's no way I'd require a copy... and certainly not \*TWO\* copies!

 [Table of Contents](.)